-US and Canada based suppliers of Triumph, BSA and Norton spares.
+US and Canada based.
 Lots of interesting stuff.
 These guys ride with pride.

 US based British bike parts.
-Huge range of high quality, high performance precision spares for BSA, Triumph and Norton.
+Huge range of high quality, high performance precision spares.
 Original equipment and custom parts.

 As for the vibes, these never were as bad as some suggested (although a poorly set up Bonnie with an unbalanced crank is a minor torture).
 And the much-mentioned oil leaks are no worse than those of other British bikes.
-But because T140s are used more, so the leaks are seen more often.
-Almost nobody trailers a prized 750cc Bonnie from show to show.
+But because these work horses are used more, so the leaks are seen more often.
+Almost nobody trailers one of these from show to show.

 Not yet, anyway.

-Launched in 1973, the T140 Bonnie picked up where the 650cc T120 Bonnie left off, and the extra 100cc came with a penalty.
-Edward Turner, designer of the 1937 Triumph Speed Twin (the grandfather of all successive Triumph twins—and the inspiration behind a lot of other twins from rival marques) has been quoted as saying that he never intended his 500cc engine to be enlarged.
+Launched in 1973, the T140 picked up where the 650cc T120 Bonneville left off, and the extra 100cc came with a penalty.
+Edward Turner, designer of the 1937 Triumph Speed Twin (the grandfather of all successive Meriden twins—and the inspiration behind a lot of other twins from rival marques) has been quoted as saying that he never intended his 500cc engine to be enlarged.
 Certainly to no more than 650cc.

-But by the late 1960s, the Americans (in particular) were clamouring for more horses for their track and desert courses, and if Triumph couldn’t provide the 750cc upgrade, then the Yanks would.
+But by the late 1960s, the Americans (in particular) were clamouring for more horses for their track and desert courses, and if the Meriden factory couldn’t provide the required upgrade, then the Yanks would.

-Eventually, feeling the pressure of Japanese superbikes eating up showroom floorspace and sales, and hoping to turn US aftermarket 750cc top-end kits into much needed Triumph dollars, the company acquiesced and finally built the long-time-coming 750cc T140 Bonneville and, soon after, 750cc TR7 Tiger.
+Eventually, feeling the pressure of Japanese superbikes eating up showroom floor space and sales, and hoping to turn US aftermarket 750cc top-end kits into much needed dollars, the company acquiesced and finally built the long-time-coming 750cc twins.

 These new machines were always 5-speed, and were launched with a front disc brake and drum rear and inherited the controversial oil-in-frame chassis trailblazed by the 650cc T120.
 That frame started out wrong, but ended up right, and has lasted around forty years without significant issues.

-The (nominally) 750cc engine was near identical to the 650cc power unit.
-But the first T140s were (for production reasons) actually 724cc.
-Within months however, this became 744cc—which remained the cubic capacity of the Bonnies and Tigers until the bitter end.
+The (nominally) 750cc engine was near identical to the (649cc) 650cc power unit.
+But the first machines off the line were (for production reasons) actually 724cc.
+Within months however, this became 744cc—which remained the cubic capacity of these air-cooled parallel twins until the bitter end.

 Development of the new seven-fifties was, by 1974, slowed by the now infamous industrial unrest at the Meriden factory in Warwickshire that saw production halted for around eighteen months—and, woe of woes, at a time when the Japanese were becoming increasingly aggressive and competitive; a fatal commercial combination that put a large number of nails in the coffin of what was left of the British motorcycle industry.
 Which, with Norton just about the hit the skids, was really just Triumph.